 Learn to thank others when they, in their perception, share something valuable with you.
 It does not matter whether you knew it or not.
-It does not matter whether you find it to be valuable or not.
+It does not matter whether you find it to be useful or not.

 6. Following up

 There is a huge gap between understanding and doing something.
 Not everyone responds to your messages the way you intend them to.
-Follow-up ensures that people actually do what you want them to do.
+Follow-up ensures that people do what you want them to do.
 People don’t get better without follow-ups.
 Becoming a better leader is a process and not an event.

 Feedback asks about what you did.
 Feed-forward asks about what you can do to improve in the future.
-Rather than asking people just about your mistakes, ask them how can you correct them and try to act on that advice.
-A side-benefit is that, since they gave this advice, they will be focused on helping you improve as well.
+Rather than asking people just about your mistakes, ask them how you can correct them and try to act on that advice.
+A side benefit is that, since they gave this advice, they will be focused on helping you improve as well.